Chris-TheEngineer/proposal-tracker-automation/README.md

 Design process and Demo documents will be in Design+Demo folder

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-See the [LICENSE](./LICENSE) file for details.
+© 2025 Christian Tovar-Villarreal.
+All rights reserved.